ScottLogic/blog/_posts/2016-01-24-apache-spark-intro.md

 title: Why Apache Spark is getting so much momentum behind it
 date: 2016-01-24 00:00:00 Z
 categories:
-- acarr
 - Data Engineering
 author: acarr
 summary: Apache Spark has quickly become the largest open source project in big data, but why has it suddenly got so much momentum behind it?
 layout: default_post
 ---